4 Challenges in Contract Management at Manufacturing Companies

 - Inability to Extract Key Data from Contracts

-When taking a look at the responses from individuals responsible for creating, editing, or managing contracts who report that they are “Somewhat Challenged”, “Challenged”, or “Significantly Challenged” in contract management processes, 63.84% of those responses reported an inability to extract key data from contracts.
+Of the individuals surveyed who said that they are “Somewhat Challenged”, “Challenged”, or “Significantly Challenged” in contract management processes, 63.84% of those responses reported an inability to extract key data from contracts.

 This is an expected roadblock when using email, spreadsheet software, or paper-based system to handle contracts.
 Transmission of information isn’t automated and requires somebody to manually pull key contract data, increasing the chances of errors.